exasol/transformers-extension/doc/developer_guide/developer_guide.md

 ## Good to know

-* Transformes models consist of 2 parts, the model and the Tokenizer.
+* Hugging Face models consist of 2 parts, the model and the Tokenizer.
 Most of our functions deal with both parts